 Students came together at the Bayan and Sangam Mixer, connecting over shared cultural experiences and learning about the support and opportunities offered by these learning communities.

-Asian American Ethnic Studies professor Joseph Ruanto-Ramirez adds that AANHPI students often face unique challenges that are masked when they are grouped together with other populations.
+Asian American Ethnic Studies professor Joseph Ruanto-Ramirez adds that AANHPI students often face unique challenges that are masked when they are grouped with other populations.
 “When you separate Asian Americans from international Asian students, you see discrepancies in mental health, family support, and income,” he explains.
 Ruanto-Ramirez also emphasizes the cultural and professional value of speaking multiple languages, noting that being bilingual is more than a skill—it’s a cultural legacy.

 SWC Associated Student Organization (ASO) President Alicia Gan, who identifies as Chinese-Mexican-American, highlights how programs like CHAI’s Lunar New Year celebration last year foster a sense of community for AANHPI students.
 “It reaffirms the importance of cultural community for all cultures.
 These barriers exist, and students face them daily, whether we address them or not,” Gan says.